Ruslana-Kuzmina/Ruslana-Kuzmina.github.io/README.md

 - Self-motivated, conflict-free and responsible team-player
 - English level: B1+

-I have a great desire for solving problems of business, hone my skills and develop professionally in IT.
-And will be appreciate any opportunity to get working experience.
+I have great desire for solving business problems, hone my skills and develop professionally in IT.
+I appreciate any opportunity to get working experience.

 ## Experience